microsoft/project-rome/README.md

 [Project Rome](https://developer.microsoft.com/en-us/windows/project-rome) is Microsoft's cross-device experiences platform.
 Project Rome frees your app from running on a specific device, enabling a cross-device, user centric experience.

-On this site you will find samples of Project Rome.
+On this site you will find sample applications that showcase the features of Project Rome.

 Visit the [Project Rome landing page](https://developer.microsoft.com/en-us/windows/project-rome) for more general information about Project Rome.